 The following sample shows an example of a default language and three translation languages that are written and read from right to left.

-Note: You can have up to six different versions of the design using one template.
+Note: If you're on a Superpowers plan, you can have up to six additional language versions of the design using one template.
+If you're on an Enterprise plan, you can add up to 20 translation languages.

-The lang attribute on the content modules helps with hyphenation and screen readability.
+The lang attribute on the content modules helps with .

 Once you have initialized multi-language templates, you can confirm that the configuration was successful by following these instructions: